jplf/radiok/README.md

 to the [Jasper](http://jasperproject.github.io/) library or to the Google speech recognition API.

 The first version was delivered by February 2015 and was usable (but not by the wimps).
 It has been in service without interruption since this date.
 As of mid 2020 a complete new version was rebuilt.
+In 2023 the work is still in progress.
+The audio management shoulb be updated as well.

 The full documentation is available in french from the [RadioK](http://www.fonteny.org/radiok) dedicated web site: